5 Ways How to Learn a New Skill in a Fraction of the Time

 Deliberate practice refers to the intensely focused practice of a skill, habit, or ability.
 To practice deliberately, you have to break down skills into blocks of discrete micro-skills, map out the order in which you need to learn those micro-skills, and closely monitor your progress.

-For some skills, it can be easy to find proven curricula to guide your deliberate practice.
+For some technical skills, it can be easy to find proven curricula to guide your deliberate practice.
 But for other, softer skills, you sometimes need to chart your own course.

-For example, there are many proven training programs that you can use to coach your staff in sales.
+For example, there are many proven training programs that you can use to mentor your staff in sales.
 But now imagine that you had an employee–let’s call him John–who shied away from direct conversations.
 Imagine that he preferred finessing situations rather than confronting them directly.
 You might find that while John is a nice guy, his management style causes trouble: His communication gets fuzzy and his team might not take him seriously.

 You don’t want to perform long, mindless bouts of repetition.
 You want to concentrate on one particular skill for a much shorter, tighter period of time.